 Apply for Council Tax Reduction

-Due to the high volume of requests expected it may take up to four weeks to issue your payment.
-Please do not contact us until that time period has passed.
+Due to the anticipated high volume of requests it may take up to 14 days to process your application.
+Please do not contact us until after that time period has passed.

 Treatment for tax and benefit purposes